yeswici/FuzzyAI/CONTRIBUTING.md

 # Contributing

 Thank you for considering contributing to FuzzyAI!
 We welcome contributions to improve this project.
-For general contributions and community guidelines, please see the community repo.
+For general contributions and community guidelines, please see the community [repo] (https://github/cyberark/community).

 ## General Steps for Contributing